oswy2k/CIFAR_10_Classifier/README.md

 # CIFAR_10_Classifier

-Convolutional Neural Network classifier trained for Cifar 10
+Convolutional Neural Network classifier trained for Cifar 10.

+- Based in the models:
+- AlexNet.
+- LeeNet and AlexNet Hybrid.